Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

 * Data munging and data wrangling to make it useful for analysis and visualization.
 * Cleaning of data to deal with missing values
 * Curation of data to make it available for reuse and preservation

+## Big Data
+Big data is a relatively new term that describes data set that are so large and complex that traditional methods of storing and processing them are not sufficient.
+The need and importance of big data can be depicted easily with the following statistics:
+        Every 60 seconds there are
+        * Over 100,000 tweets
+        *	695,000 Facebook status updates
+        *	11 million instant messages
+        *	700,000+ Google searches
+        *	168 million+ emails sent
+        *	1,820 TB of data created
+        *	217 new mobile web users

+Above statistics is just a glimpse of volume of data, which is constantly growing:
+•	Every day over 2.5 quintillion bytes of data is being generated
+•	90% of the world’s data has been generated over the past two years